 Date change: $80.00

 The LSAT is given several times during each academic school year.
-See the following page for test dates for this academic year.
+See test schedule link.

 Students interested in additional information and registration may visit www.lsac.org.